runodp/dagster-odp/docs/tutorials/weather_tutorial.md

   - job_id: weather_analysis
     asset_selection: [raw_weather_data*, raw_country_data]
 ```
 Note that we've placed this file in the workflows subdirectory within odp_config.
-This is the correct location for Dagster ODP to pick up workflow definitions.
+This is the correct location for dagster-odp to pick up workflow definitions.

-Let's break down this configuration, looking at both the pipeline logic and the Dagster ODP concepts:
+Let's break down this configuration, looking at both the pipeline logic and the dagster-odp concepts:

-1. **Assets and Tasks**: In Dagster ODP, assets are defined using tasks.
+1. **Assets and Tasks**: In dagster-odp, assets are defined using tasks.
 A task represents an action and produces Dagster assets.
 Each asset in this file corresponds to a Dagster asset, and the `task_type` field specifies which task to use.
 Note that we're using our custom `url_file_download` task for the first two assets.

 2. **Pipeline Logic**: